JhoniCrispy/AWS_spot_pricing/readme.md

      ```

    - The backend API will now be running at `http://localhost:8080`.

+5. **Run the Fetch Spot Data Script**

+   - Navigate to the `backend/src` directory:

+   - Execute the `fetch-spot-data.php` script to fetch and populate the Spot pricing data.
+The default data range is the last 5 days. **Note:** This process may take some time depending on the volume of data.

+     ```bash
+     php fetch-spot-data.php
+     ```

 6. **Install Frontend Dependencies and Start the Vue.js Frontend**